rushfrisby/RushBlog/README.md

 ## Usage

-To initialize the current directory or some other [directory] `> blog.exe init [directory]`
+To initialize the current directory

+`> blog.exe init`

+To initialize some other directory

+`> blog.exe init [directory]`